commadelimited/beginners-guide-to-django-rest-framework/article.md

 Before we move on, let's examine this line.
 The serializer is clever...because we indicated which Model it should serialize, it knows everything about that model...properties, lengths, defaults, etc. Notice that we're not defining first_name, last_name, or id directly within the serializer, we're only indicating which fields should be returned to the API.
 That happens in the `fields` property.
 Try removing first_name from the list, then reload the browser window.

 Because the DRF already knows about the properties of the model, it doesn't require us to repeat ourselves.
-We could just as easily add the following lines and the DRF would be just as happy.
+We could just as easily add the following lines to the serializer and the DRF would be just as happy.

 ```
 first_name = serializers.Field(source='first_name')
 last_name = serializers.Field(source='last_name')
 ```

-Serializers.field simply points to an existing property of the object, thje `source` field, and allows you to call it something else when returning it to the end user.
+`Serializers.field` points to an existing property of the object, the `source` field, and allows you to explicitly name it something else when returning it to the end user.
 But what about `serializers.SerializerMethodField`?
 That allows you to create a custom property, one that's not directly tied to the model, whose content is the result of a method call.
 In our case, we're going to return an array of books.
 Let's add that custom method now.
 Immediately after the `class Meta` definition add the following lines:

 ```
 def get_books(self, obj):
     books = Book.objects.filter(author=obj)
     return [
         {
             'id': book.id,
             'title': book.title,
             'isbn': book.isbn,
         }
         for book in books]
 ```

 Then lastly we need to add our new property, books, to the list of fields.
 Change this: